cryptoloutre/solana-tools/README.md

 # Solana-Tools

 A bunch of tools to help people in the Solana ecosystem.
+This website includes:
-This website includes an UI to burn Solana NFTs and an UI to create SPL-Tokens.
-More tools are scheduled...
+- an UI to burn Solana NFTs
+- an UI to create SPL-Tokens
+- an UI to upload file to Arweave
+- More tools are scheduled...